ratwolfzero/Wallpaper_for_the_Mind/README.md

 ## Historical Context

-This Python script generates visually striking patterns based on the **Circle² algorithm** developed by John E. Connett.
-It was popularized in A.K.
-Dewdney’s *Computer Recreations* column in *Scientific American* (September 1986).
+This Python script generates visually striking patterns based on the algorithm known as Circle².
+The underlying mathematical idea was developed by John E. Connett, a biostatistician at the University of Minnesota.
+The method was later popularized and named "Circle²" by A.K.
+Dewdney in his Computer Recreations column in Scientific American (September 1986).
 The method explores the mathematical beauty of the equation:

 $$
 \large z = x^2 + y^2